Critter Science

 But wait, there’s more on the Japanese spider crab!

 6.)
-The Japanese spider crab was initially described in 1836 by Coenraad Jacob Temminck under the name Maja kaempferi.
+These crabs were initially described in 1836 by Coenraad Jacob Temminck under the name Maja kaempferi.

 7.)
 Females carry around their eggs via their abdominal appendages.